 Southern cooking is one of the best comfort food you can ever be embraced with.
 We offer big servings with food that come from cooking form our hearts.
 We love big pancake breakfasts, and we have around eight pancake houses all over the city to prove that.
 You will not have a better pancake anywhere else than here with us.
 We have good old barbecue and grill for you to enjoy as well.
 You’ll be happy to know that we don’t force our local cuisine on tourists; we also have a variety of different restaurants that offer different cuisines.
 The health conscious will also appreciate our selection of vegetarian and organic restaurants for them to enjoy.

 With its small population, Pigeon Forge couldn’t stay small because of the number of tourists that come in every year.
 Don’t you know that there is more population of fishes in the aquariums of Pigeon Forge than the population of humans that live there?
 Don’t worry, what Pigeon Forge lacks in the population they make up in structure and attractions.
 A lot of establishments, entertainment, and local attractions have been put up to cater to the millions that visit every year.
-When you arrive, you’ll genuinely be greeted with the beauty of the natural creations around you.
+When you arrive, they’ll greet you with the beauty of the natural creations around you.
 Even all our cabin companies and shops in Pigeon Forge, whether they are large, small or new cabin rentals take in together the Great Smoky Mountain theme, and that is a rustic and ode-to-nature feel.

 Knowing that we have all of this to enjoy, we must do our best to protect it with all our heart and strength.
 Pigeon Forge goes all out to implement proper sanitation and to encourage everyone to respect the nature around them.
 First off, you can’t just pick or uproot any flower and catch as much fish as you can.
 You must have a license to catch fish, and there’s a limit to how many you can catch.
 You can see around two bears per square mile in the Great Smokies, but that doesn’t mean you should come near them.
 For their safety and yours, you are only to admire them from afar and allow them to enjoy their natural habitat.